UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.SCA_SceneActuator.rst

       the camera to change to.

-      :type: :class:`KX_Camera` on read, string or :class:`KX_Camera` on write
+      :type: :class:`~bge.types.KX_Camera` on read, string or :class:`~bge.types.KX_Camera` on write

       .. note::

-         When setting the attribute, you can use either a :class:`KX_Camera` or the name of the camera.
+         When setting the attribute, you can use either a :class:`~bge.types.KX_Camera` or the name of the camera.

    .. attribute:: useRestart